Aircoookie/WLED-Docs/docs/interfaces/udp-notifier.md

   # - toc
 ---

+!!! danger
     _Note: this page is now out of date, see updated functionality in the code ([udp.cpp](https://github.com/Aircoookie/WLED/blob/master/wled00/udp.cpp))_

 ### Usage